-The Khedive duly granted three types of medal to British, Egyptian, Sudanese and Indian soldiers who campaigned “on his behalf” in the Sudan.
+The Khedive duly granted three types of medal to British, Egyptian, Sudanese and Indian soldiers and sailors who campaigned ‘on his behalf’ in the Sudan.
 The first type was the very familiar “Khedive’s Star”, issued for campaigns between 1882 and 1891.
-These were followed by the Khedive’s Sudan Medal of 1896-1908 with 15 possible clasps and its successor the Khedive’s Sudan Medal of 1910-22 with sixteen possible clasps.
-Most of the clasps issued on these medals – with the exception of the “main” British actions on the Atbara and before Khartoum in 1898, have been consigned well and truly to the dustbin of history.
-Most, if they are recalled at all, are simply place names on a map and few mean anything to other than very specialist medal collectors.
+These were followed by the Khedive’s Sudan Medal of 1896-1908 with 15 possible clasps and its successor the Khedive’s Sudan Medal of 1910-22 with 16 possible clasps.
+Most of the clasps issued on these medals – with the exception of the “main” British actions on the Atbara and before Khartoum in 1898 – have been consigned well and truly to the dustbin of history.
+Most, if they are recalled at all, are simply place names on a map and few mean anything to other than very specialist medal collectors and historians.
 Without diving for the reference books, what remains in the public mind of campaigns and battles at Gedaref, Jerok, Katfia and Talodi (1896-1908 medal) or Mandal, Miri and Nyala (1910-22 medal); absolutely nothing I suspect!

 The next thing to exercise my mind was what had a Royal Engineer Sapper been doing in the Sudan in 1899 to earn the medal?
 Another dash for the reference books, like “the Bible”, British Battles and Medals, produced only annoyance – they all simply stated the obvious, viz. that the medal and clasp were awarded for service on the Blue or White Nile south of Khartoum in 1899.
 Not very helpful!